barretrobbins/osticket-prereqs/README.md

 <img src="https://i.imgur.com/NkKU8fA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 Finally, download the file vc_redist.
 Go to File Folder and click on Downloads under Quick access to find the vc-redist file.
 Then double click the file to open it and begin installation.
-Once open, make sure to check "I agree to the license terms and conditions, then click install, and click close.
+Once open, make sure to check the box "I agree to the license terms and conditions, then click install, and click close.
 </p>
 <br />